tsantalis/RefactoringMiner/README.md

 ## Benchmark 2
 **Source**: Bo Liu, Hui Liu, Nan Niu, Yuxia Zhang, Guangjie Li, He Jiang, and Yanjie Jiang, "An Automated Approach to Discovering Software Refactorings by Comparing Successive Versions," IEEE Transactions on Software Engineering, 2025.

+**Properties**: 400 commits from 20 open-source projects (20 commits per project)

+**Commit dates**: March 28, 2024

-The original benchmark has been re-validated and corrected by Nikolaos Tsantalis
+The original benchmark has been re-validated and corrected by Nikolaos Tsantalis.
+The validation process is still in progress.
+As of **January 30, 2025** the precision and recall of RefactoringMiner on this benchmark is:

 | Refactoring Type | TP | FP | FN | Precision | Recall |
 |:-----------------------|-----------:|--------:|--------:|--------:|--------:|